Skip to main content

 Eligible projects may be funded up to $240,000 per public water system.
 There is no cost-share requirement for this grant.
 The grant award will cover 100% of eligible project costs.

-The department is allocating $3 million for eligible PFAS projects and $1 million for eligible manganese projects.
+In this application cycle, the department intends to award $5 million in grants to OTM and nonprofit NN public water systems to address PFAS and manganese contamination.
 Funding for this grant program is provided to the State of Wisconsin by the federal Bipartisan Infrastructure Law of 2021 (BIL).

 Federal Award Details